smallwat3r/rpi-gardener/README.md

 - Modern web dashboard with live charts and threshold visualization
 - Visual alerts when sensor values exceed configured thresholds
 - 128x64 OLED displays on both RPi and Pico
-- Email and Slack notifications when thresholds are crossed
+- Notifications when thresholds are crossed and when alerts resolve
 - Docker deployment

 ## Requirements